Our Trust Governance Structure

 The Local Academy Councils must take due regard to staff and parental consultations for improvement within their settings

-The Local Academy Council and the head teacher are charged with the following key areas of accountability:
+The Local Academy Council and the head teacher are specifically charged with the following key areas of responsibility and therefore should ensure a monitoring regime is in place:

-- Keep the school educationally sound and safeguard all of its pupils
+- Keep the school educationally sound and safeguard all pupils;

-- Take due regard to the Trust ethos and vision and values and work in partnership with other settings within and outside the Trust
+- Take due regard of the Trust ethos and vision and values and work in partnership with other settings within and outside the Trust;

 Our Local Academy Council Chairs